anibali/dsntnn/README.md

 ## Other implementations

 * Tensorflow: [ashwhall/dsnt](https://github.com/ashwhall/dsnt)
+  * Be aware that this particular implementation represents coordinates in the (0, 1) range, as opposed to the (-1, 1) range used here and in the paper.

 If you write your own implementation of DSNT, please let me know so that I can add it to the list.
 I would also *greatly* appreciate it if you could add the following notice